Ivan027void/2108107010027_Pertemuan_11_ANN/README.md

 - ⁠File requirements.txt yang berisi library yang digunakan
 - ⁠File README.md yang berisi penjelasan tentang kedua tugas yang dikerjakan beserta perbandingan akurasi SVM dan ANN

+## How to Use

+### Setting Up the Environment

+1. Create a new conda environment named "tugas-11-ANN" with Python 3.10:

+    ```bash
+    conda create --name tugas-11-ANN python=3.10
+    ```

+2. Activate the newly created environment:

+    ```bash
+    conda activate tugas-11-ANN
+    ```

+### Installing Required Modules

+3. Install the required modules listed in the `requirements.txt` file:

+    ```bash
+    pip install -r requirements.txt
+    ```

+### Running the Code

+4. Once the environment is set up and the required modules are installed, you can run your code or scripts that depend on these modules within the "tugas-11-ANN" environment.

+5. Remember to activate the environment before running your code:

+    ```bash
+    conda activate tugas-11-ANN
+    ```

+6. Execute your Python scripts or Jupyter notebooks as usual.

+### Deactivating the Environment

+7. When you're done working with your project, deactivate the conda environment:

+    ```bash
+    conda deactivate
+    ```

+---

 **Dataset yang dipakai**
 ### Support Vector Clasifier (SVC)
 Dataset dari kaggle https://www.kaggle.com/datasets/pushprajnamdev/diabetes-dataset